Meeting Mrs. Kjellberg

 "Was it full time?"
 I'm confused.

 "Sometimes it was full time since I didn't see her all the time.
 It was...difficult.
-After all, I was in school and then I started my YouTube career.
+After all, I was in school and then I started my YouTube career after dropping out of college.
 Eat up, Elizabeth."

 "I'm not really hungry, Felix."
 I am reeling from all your disclosure.